hfoffani/webprofiler/README.md

 ### Future work

-Besides bugs the main features that need to be addressed are:
+Besides bugs the main features that would nice to be addressed are:

-1. Slendirize the image.
+1. API for the output logs.
-   Change the base image and install the bare minimum.
-This will make it much more smaller and could get rid off the spurious messages.
+1. Debugging parameters (allow for more verbose output).
-2. Output to HAR format.
+1. Output to HAR format.

 ### Follow up